 Helen Muller, Administrative

-Donald Boihem, President • Daryl Ferrara, Secretary • Lucas Watkins, Treasurer
+Don Boihem, President 2015 • Daryl Ferrara, Vice President • Lucas Watkins, Treasurer

-Ernest Drake III, Member • William Joubert, Member • Cheryl Brumfield, Member • James Daniels II, Member
+Ernest Drake III, Secretary • William Joubert, Member • Cheryl Brumfield, Member • James Daniels II, Member

 The South Tangipahoa Parish Port Commission serves as the official governing authority for Port Manchac.
 The seven (7) commission members are appointed by the governor of LA to six (6) year terms and receive no compensation for their community service to the organization.
 The commission was originally created by Act #299 of the Louisiana Legislature in 1962.